 Of course choosing the Navigation or Navigation XL also brings Driving Excitement, as well as Connected XL and a navigation system.
 Mini’s infotainment system is heavily based on BMW’s iDrive, but the larger system is rather pricey and has to be optioned as part of the Tech package – it’s £1,800 versus £495 for the regular Navigation system.
 It may make sense on larger Mini models, but on the basic hatchback it seems a little rich for us.

-Check out our reviews of the Mini hatchback and Mini five-door, or use our handy car-chooser to help find the perfect car for you. carwow can help you save thousands on your new car so check out our deals page today.
+Check out our reviews of the Mini Hatchback and Mini Five-door, or use our handy car-chooser to help find the perfect car for you. carwow can help you save thousands on your new car so check out our Mini Hatchback and Mini Five-door deals pages.